SamuelBrucksch/wifibroadcast_osd/README.md

 3) Distance does not work yet as well as everything related to coordinates

-4) The endless loop in the start scripts might not work anymore as expected.
-If in TX raspivid fails the loop will not start again as that is run in background.
-So that might need to be changed, but it is usable for testing purposes right now.

 #Installation
 1) increase split memory for GPU in case it is not already 128MB